Bartek-Be/esp32_mqtt_eq3/README.md

 ## Compiling

-menuconfig options allow setting of some parameters at compile time.

-- The boot-mode GPIO pin (normally a button on GPIO 0 on many ESP32 platforms) used to force the device into AP mode at boot.
-- Status LED GPIO which indicates if the device is in AP mode.
-- Password for AP mode (enables WPA2PSK) to prevent unwanted access should the device go into AP mode when it is unable to connect to its configured Access Point.

 ### To compile this application, you need to
 1. Download ESP-IDF (e.g. `git clone -b v5.2.2 --recursive https://github.com/espressif/esp-idf.git $HOME/esp/esp-idf`)
 2. Go to the IDF directory (e.g. `$HOME/esp/esp-idf`)